Help prevent hospital errors

 - Know what tests are being done.
 Ask what the test is for, ask for test results, and ask what the results mean for your health.

 - Know what your condition is and the plan for treatment.
-Ask questions when you don’t understand.
+Ask questions when you do not understand.

 - Bring a family member or friend with you to the hospital.
-They can help get things done if you can’t help yourself.
+They can help get things done if you cannot help yourself.

 - Find a primary care provider to work with you.
 They can help if you have a lot of health problems or if you are in the hospital.